 How do you move toys and kids’ rooms?
 You may be surprised to hear this, but there are children in this world who will throw a fit if they lose their toys.
-And moving day is asking
+And moving day is asking for toy losses.

 Imagine the tantrum and heartbreak that will ensue if, during a move, you lose your child’s favourite bunny or blanket!
 Disaster!
 And no, buying a replacement probably won’t work (them little munchkins are so smart!).